FelgoSDK/HGJ13/readme.txt

-1969
+I969
 ----

 Game:
 -----
-A multiplattform (Windows, Mac, Android, iOS (after holiday season), Blackberry (on demand)), two player space shooter with a twist.
+A multiplattform (Windows (installer in package), Mac (.app in package), Android (Play Store: https://play.google.com/store/apps/details?id=net.vplay.demos.mac.I969), iOS (after holiday season), Blackberry (on demand)), two player space shooter with a twist.
 Experience a challenging and rewarding scoring system - be fast, destroy your opponent - but don't risk too much.
 Every single mistake will drain your chances for victory!
 Don't hit the satellites and avoid collateral damage.